 The genetic variation can also play a role in vitamin deficiencies.
 Specifically, elevated homocysteine levels often caused by the MTHFR gene variation have been associated with nutrient deficiencies in vitamins B2, B6, B9 (folate), and B12.

-Studies have shown that folic acid supplements can increase one’s risk of cancer — one more reason to ditch processed foods and your multivitamin.
-(By the way, if you’re looking for a better multivitamin, I recommend Nutrient 950 by Pure Encapsulations, which contains the active version of folate.)
+Studies have shown that folic acid supplements can increase one’s risk of cancer, including prostate cancer — one more reason to ditch processed foods and your multivitamin.
+[9]

 Correlation Between the Genetic Variation and Hashimoto’s